SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 • SIZE - About the size of a 2" cube.

 • CHARGE RATING - 4.5A input from a 12V solar array.
-It can handle 64W total array output to charge a 12V battery.
+It can handle an array rated at 64W output to charge a 12V battery.

 DO NOT exceed the input rating of 30 Voc.